wp-plugins/thinktwit/readme.txt

 Tested up to: 3.7.1
 Stable tag: trunk

-Outputs tweets from any Twitter users (hashtag/keyword filterable) through the Widget interface.
-Can be called via shortcode or PHP function call
+Outputs tweets from any Twitter users, hashtag or keyword through the Widget interface.
+Can be called via shortcode or PHP function call and supports i18n for multiple languages

 == Description ==

-ThinkTwit is a highly customisable plugin that can output tweets from multiple users (something that very few other plugins can do successfully), filterable by #hashtag or keyword.
+ThinkTwit is a highly customisable plugin that can output tweets from multiple users (something that very few other plugins can do successfully), #hashtag or keyword.
 It uses the Twitter Search JSON API v1.1 to access tweets which can be cached.
 It is very simple, yet flexible and easily customised.
 It can be placed on your Wordpress page simply through drag and drop on the Widgets interface or through the use of Shortcode or Output Anywhere (PHP function call).
-Updated regularly!
+Updated regularly and now supports i18n!

 **Support:** http://www.thepicketts.org/thinktwit/ or on Twitter **@stephenpickett**